S&P 500 ends at record high on Fed hopes

 "My concern with the market at this level is that without signs eliciting some evidence the economy is actually strengthening from the pace we've had, the multiple expansion doesn't seem rational."

 Shares of Apple Inc (AAPL.O) rose 0.7 percent to $529.88 ahead of the release of its earnings, expected after the bell.
-While Apple's advance helped the S&P 500, the consumer staples sector index, up 1.2 percent, gave the S&P its biggest boost.
+While Apple's advance helped the S&P 500, the consumer staples sector index .SPLRCS, up 1.2 percent, gave the S&P its biggest boost.

 A number of traders appeared to be picking up call options on the Consumer Staples Select Sector SPDR fund (XLP.P), which rose 1.3 percent, on hopes that the sector will continue to perform well through the end of the year.